Bal Ganesh: Plot

-Ganesh grows up an engages in mischief with Mooshak (his vahana) and Nandi.
-One day, Parshuram comes to visit Shiva, and Ganesh tells him he cannot because Shiva is amidst prayer.
+Ganesh grows up and engages in mischief with Mooshkam (his vahana) and Nandi.
+One day, Rishi Parshuram comes to visit Shiva, and Ganesh tells him he cannot because Shiva is amidst prayer.
 In anger, Parshuram throws a weapon at Ganesh, which breaks his tusk.

-One time, a demon named Surkdaman pleases Shiva with his devotion, so Shiva offers him a boon.
+One time, a demon named Śūrapadmā pleases Shiva with his devotion, so Shiva offers him a boon.
 Surkdaman asks for the power so that no entity can defeat him.
 With his invincibility, the demon begins to torment the gods in the heavens and holds them hostage.
-Surkdaman threatens Varun to stop bringing rainclouds to South India because Indra is hiding somewhere there.
-Without rain, South India suffers from a drought, and Sage Agastya prays to Brahma to bring an end to Surkdaman's torment.
-Pleased with Agastya's devotion, Brahma appears and advises Agastya to visit Shiva in Kailash, as Ganga flows from Shiva's hair.
+Surkdaman threatens the water god Varuna to stop bringing rain clouds to southern India because Indra is hiding somewhere there.
+Without rain, the region suffers from a drought, and the sage Agastya prays to Brahma to bring an end to Surkdaman's torment.
+Pleased with Agastya's devotion, Brahma appears and advises Agastya to visit Shiva in Kailash, as Ganga, the personification of the Ganges river, flows from Shiva's hair.
 Shiva gives Agastya holy water from Ganga.
 Ganesha is intrigued by the sage and secretly follows him back to South India.
-Back in South India, when Agastya sits for rest, Ganesh becomes impatient and worries for the animals and people living without water.
+Back in South India, when Agastya rests, Ganesh becomes impatient and worries for the animals and people living without water.
 Ganesh disguises himself as a crow and tips over the pot with the holy water.
 Agastya becomes angry and begins cursing the crow, so he transforms into Ganesh again and shows Agastya a flowing river emerging from the fallen pot of water.
-Ganesh promises Agastya that water will flow from this River Kaveri for years to come.
+Ganesh promises Agastya that water will flow from this, the river Kaveri for years to come.